snocorp/hackathon-democracy/readme.md

 * smtp\_user: the username for the SMTP service (default null)
 * smtp\_password: the password for the SMTP service (default null)

-Note that all smtp settings must be configured for mailing voter registrations.
+Note that smtp_service and smtp_user settings must be configured for mailing voter registrations.
+If smtp_password is not configured, you will be prompted when you start the server.

 In addition, the system can be started in development mode